 Two Internal Assessment Examinations will be conducted, each carrying 50 marks.
-The higher of the two scores will be considered for the final assessment.
+The average of the two scores will be considered and scaled to 15 marks for the final assessment.
+Additionally, 5 marks will be allotted for assignments submitted, 5 marks for attendance, and 5 marks for general proficiency, making a total of 30 internal assessment marks.